3D-LFM: Lifting Foundation Model: Results and Comparative Analysis

 \subsubsection{Tokenized Positional Encoding:}

-This ablation study covers the impact of Tokenized Positional Encoding (TPE) in 3D-LFM, which leverages analytical Random Fourier Features for positional information, retaining the permutation equivariance and scalability essential for a foundational model.
+This ablation study assesses the impact of Tokenized Positional Encoding (TPE), which uses analytical Random Fourier Features for encoding positional information.
+This study examines TPE's influence on model performance in scenarios of data imbalance and rig transfer generalization.

-\textbf{Data imbalance study}: Our experiments on the Animal3D dataset~\cite{animal3d}, with a focus on the underrepresented \texttt{hippo} supercategory, reveal TPE's efficacy in dealing with imbalanced dataset.
-With a nominal model size of $128$ dimensions, TPE improved MPJPE performance by $\mathbf{3.27}\%$ over the learnable MLP approach, and this performance kept improving as we kept increasing the model size from $128$ to $512$ and finally to $1024$ - where the performance improvement kept improving from $\mathbf{3.27}\%$ to $\mathbf{12.28}\%$, and finally to $\mathbf{22.02}\%$ - highlighting its capability to handle data imbalance with varying model sizes.
-More importantly, for all these trials one important thing we noticed is the statistically signifcant faster convergence shown by TPE over learnable MLP approach as evident in Fig.~\ref{fig:tpe-ablation-study} \textbf{(b)}.
+\textbf{Data imbalance study}: When tested on the underrepresented hippo category from the Animal3D dataset~\cite{animal3d}, TPE based model showed a $3.27$\% improvement in MPJPE over the baseline MLP with a $128$-dimensional model performance as evident in first row of Tab.~\ref{tab:TPE_impact}.
+This improvement grew with the model size.
+These results highlight TPE's scalability and its faster convergence, especially relevant in imbalanced, OOD scenarios as detailed in Fig.~\ref{fig:tpe-ablation-study} (b).
+The observed performance boosts suggest that TPE's analytical nature might be more suited to adapting to novel data distributions.
+Increasing model size amplifies TPE's benefits, hinting that its fixed analytical approach more adeptly handles OOD intricacies compared to learnable methods like MLPs, which may falter in such situations.

-\textbf{Rig Transfer Generalization:} Rig transfer experiments further solidify TPE's efficacy, with a $\mathbf{12}\%$ improvement when transferring from a $17$-joint~\cite{human36m} to a $15$-joint rig~\cite{panopticstudio} and an improvement of $\mathbf{23.29}\%$ when we trained on $15$-joint rig and tesed on $17$-joint rig.
-Training on a $52$-joint facial rig from~\cite{panopticstudio} and testing on an $83$-joint from~\cite{bp4d} yielded a $\mathbf{52.3}\%$ improvement over the MLP baseline, validating TPE's robustness in complex OOD scenarios.
-Fig.~\ref{fig:rig-recon} qualitatively shows TPE’s performance, where the our model with TPE is able to generalize to unseen joint configurations.
-This ablation section touches upon both quantitative and visual studies of TPE and conveys that TPE is a pivotal compoenent for scalable 2D-3D lifting task.
+\textbf{Rig transfer study:} Our rig transfer analysis, summarized in Table~\ref{tab:TPE_impact}, showcases TPE's adaptability and effectiveness over the MLP baseline across different joint configurations and rig scenarios, with improvements up to $52.3$\%.
+These findings, particularly the significant performance boost in complex rig transfers, underscore TPE's robustness in OOD contexts.
+Figure~\ref{fig:rig-recon} visually highlights the qualitative differences between TPE and MLP approaches in a rig transfer scenario, where the model trained on a $17$-joint~\cite{human36m} configuration is tested on a $15$ joint~\cite{panopticstudio} setup.